Summer Sale20% OFFView deals

 The Best System is the One You Actually Use

 Remember, the ultimate measure of a productivity app's success is your consistency.
-A feature-rich, complex application that you abandon after a week is far less valuable than a simple, intuitive tool that becomes a seamless part of your daily routine.
+A feature-rich, complex application that you abandon after a week is far less valuable than a simple, intuitive tool that becomes an integral part of your daily routine.

 Give yourself permission to experiment.
 Take advantage of free trials and student plans, like those offered by Notion or through the GitHub Student Developer Pack.
 The process is iterative.
 What works for you during a research-heavy semester might need to be adjusted for a period filled with exams.
 The goal is to create a flexible, supportive digital environment that helps you learn more effectively, manage stress, and achieve your academic goals without the burnout.